 Knowing these facts, which of these two firms would you rather have owned?
 You may be surprised.

 The performance difference comes from dividends.
-Despite the much better per-share results of IBM, the shareholders who bought Standard Oil and reinvested their cash dividends would have over 15 times the number of shares they started with, while IBM stockholders had only three times their original amount.
-This also goes to demonstrate Benjamin Graham’s assertion that although the operating performance of a business is important, price is paramount.
+Despite the much better per-share results of IBM, the shareholders who bought Standard Oil and reinvested their cash dividends would have over 15 times the number of shares they started with.
+In contrast, IBM stockholders had only three times their original amount.

-You buy the stock, paying a split-adjusted $2.8281 per share.
+You buy the stock, paying $2.8281 per share.
 What happens?
-Imagine two alternate universes.
+Consider the two alternatives.

 - Aggregate cash dividends of around $1,065,720

-Another cause for celebration is that at the current dividend rate of $3.00 per share, you are set to collect $105,204 in dividend income over the coming twelve months.
+Another cause for celebration is that if they were to have a dividend rate of $3.00 per share, you are set to collect $106,077 in dividend income over the coming twelve months.

 Due to your significantly higher share count—almost double the stock—you are set to receive $226,863 in dividend income over the coming twelve months.

 Those seemingly small dividend checks did that.
-By reinvesting dividends, you ended up with $2,694,348 in in surplus wealth from the capital gains and dividends generated on the shares purchased with your original dividends, setting off a virtuous cycle.
+By reinvesting dividends, you ended up with $2,694,348 in surplus wealth from the capital gains and dividends generated on the shares purchased with your original dividends.